Blendify/blender-manual/trunk/blender_docs/manual/animation/drivers/drivers_panel.rst

 Expression
    Here you can add variables, real numbers, math operators, math functions, Python properties, driver functions.
    See Driver Expression below for some examples.
-For an improved performance it is best to use the `Simple Expressions`_ subset as much as possible.
+For performance optimization it is best to use the `Simple Expressions`_ subset as much as possible.
 Use Self
    This allows for drivers to references their own data using the variable ``self``.